"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Shugufta Hamid, Yuwraj Shrivastava, Showkat Ahmad Chat, Suhail Yaqoob Bhat and Mohd Younus Magrey.
+Shugufta Hamid, Yuwraj Shrivastava, Showkat Ahmad Chat, Suhail Yaqoob Bhat, Mohd Younus Magrey.
 Physiological profile of male with different aerobic capacity.
-International Journal of Physical Education, Sports and Health.
-2017; 4(1): 75-77.
+Int J Phys Educ Sports Health 2017;4(1):75-77.